Ole Ivar Lovaas: Career

-He began attending Luther College in Decorah, Iowa, in 1950, on a violin scholarship.
+Lovaas began attending Luther College in Decorah, Iowa, in 1950, on a violin scholarship.
 He graduated after just one year with his B.A. in sociology.
 Lovaas received his Masters of Science in clinical psychology from the University of Washington in 1955, and his PhD in learning and clinical psychology from the same school three years later.

 Early in his career, Lovaas worked at the Pinel foundation, which focused on Freudian psychoanalysis.
 After earning his PhD, he took a position at the University of Washington's Child Development Institute, where he first learned of behavior analysis.
 Lovaas began teaching at UCLA in 1961 in the Department of Psychology, where he performed research on autistic children at the school's Neuropsychiatric Institute.
 He started an early intervention clinic at UCLA called the UCLA Young Autism Project, which provided intensive intervention inside the children's homes.
-He was named professor emeritus in 1994.
+Lovaas was named professor emeritus in 1994.
 Lovaas also established the Lovaas Institute for Early Intervention (LIFE) that provides interventions based on his research.

-He came to prominence for his work with autistic children in a 1965 feature in Life magazine.

-Lovaas taught prominent behaviorists, such as Robert Koegel, Laura Schreibman, Tristram Smith, Doreen Granpeesheh, John McEachin, Ron Leaf and Jacquie Wynn, as well as thousands of UCLA students who took his "Behavior Modification" course during his 50 years of teaching.
-He also published hundreds of research articles and several books and received many accolades for his research.
+Lovaas came to prominence for his work with autistic children in a 1965 feature in Life magazine.
+He taught prominent behaviorists, such as Robert Koegel, Laura Schreibman, Tristram Smith, Doreen Granpeesheh, John McEachin, Ron Leaf, and Jacquie Wynn, as well as thousands of UCLA students who took his "Behavior Modification" course during his 50 years of teaching.
+Lovaas also published hundreds of research articles and several books and received many accolades for his research.
 Due to this research, a number of school districts have adopted his programs.
 His work influenced how autism is treated.

 Smith worked under Lovaas as a graduate student in the 1980s and described him as having a mercurial nature in a 2010 interview conducted after Lovaas' death.
 Smith stated the following:

 I have to say, though, that I also had to develop a certain amount of equanimity.
 Lovaas could praise me extravagantly on some occasions yet give brusque criticism at other times; tell me to insert a passage into a manuscript that he would later reproach me for, excite his whole team about a new project or idea only to abandon it at the next meeting, set an agenda but then spend an entire meeting talking about something else altogether, and appear at meetings in a jovial mood or livid because of a mistake or oversight on my part.
 These ups and downs could be difficult, but I came to see them as a form of creative destruction that would ultimately lead to an original, important contribution.